 4. If there exists an NWDAF that performs Analytics for the UE, the NWDAF service consumer obtains the address of the NWDAF serving the UE for that UE related Analytics.
 The NWDAF services consumer subscribes to changes of the NWDAF serving the UE.

 5. The NWDAF services consumer requests analytics from the NWDAF serving the UE or if no NWDAF is received in the response in step 4 an NWDAF is selected using the NWDAF discovery principles defined in clause 6.3.13, TS 23.501 [2].
 The NWDAF service consumer may add the parameter "Time when analytics information is needed" for NWDAF Analytics subscription or request.
-If this parameter is set for an Analytics subscription it gives the flexibility for the distributed NWDAF to send statistics when feasible, which may be when signaling in the network is low (usually during night) or at least before the UE data and Analytics is deleted in conjunction with the UE stopped being served by the distributed NWDAF.
+If this parameter is set for an Analytics subscription it gives the flexibility for the distributed NWDAF to send statistics when feasible, which may be when signalling in the network is low (usually during night) or at least before the UE data and Analytics is deleted in conjunction with the UE stopped being served by the distributed NWDAF.
 The NWDAF service consumer may add a parameter "Suppression of Notification" for NWDAF Analytics subscription.
 If this parameter is set the NWDAF starts collecting data for Analytics calculations but will not send any Analytics.
 When the NWDAF service consumer would like to retrieve Analytics building on collected data it modifies the subscription, without the new parameter to the NWDAF.